qorix-group/score/docs/features/persistency/kvs/requirements/chklst_req_inspection.rst

     - Remarks
     - Issue link
   * - REQ_01_01
-    - Is the requirement sentence template used?
+    - Is the requirement formulation template used?
     - see :need:`gd_temp__req_formulation`, this includes the use of "shall".
     - Yes
     - No remarks